psychemedia/middle-english-romances/sir-orfeo.md

 ' Orfeo was a king'

-has been torn out for the sake of the illumination, it is possible that it may not have begun so abruptly ; — even although the commencement of another poem in the volume is in substance the same with that of the ' Sir Orfeo' in the Harleian manuscript, which in all consists of 510 lines `[Lai le Fraine, printed in Weber's Collection.]`.
+has been torn out for the sake of the illumination, it is possible that it may not have begun so abruptly; — even although the commencement of another poem in the volume is in substance the same with that of the ' Sir Orfeo' in the Harleian manuscript, which in all consists of 510 lines `[Lai le Fraine, printed in Weber's Collection.]`.
 It may be added that a correspondent in the British Bibliographer `[Vol. iv. p.
 18 and 95.]`, states, that in a manuscript volume in the Ashmolean Collection at Oxford, is preserved a copy of the romance of ' King Orfeo' altogether different from the translation published by Ritson.
 Possibly it might be found on comparison to come nearer to that which is now given.

 ```